xcbeyond/pkg/README.md

 # pkg

-Common packages used by other project.
+Common packages used by other golang project.